I Love to be Hated - The Masochistic Narcissist

 Malignant Self Love - Buy the Book - Click HERE!!!

 Relationships with Abusive Narcissists - Buy the e-Books - Click HERE!!!

 Scroll down to review a complete list of the articles - Click on the blue-coloured text!

 Bookmark this Page - and SHARE IT with Others!

-Hate and fear are sure generators of attention.
+But, hate and fear are also sure generators of attention.
 It is all about Narcissistic Supply, of course - the drug which we, the narcissists consume and which consumes us in return.
-So, attack sadistically authority figures, institutions, my hosts and I make sure they know about my eruptions.
+So, I attack sadistically authority figures, institutions, my hosts and I make sure they know about my eruptions.

 I purvey only the truth and nothing but the truth - but I tell it bluntly told in an orgy of evocative baroque English.

 The blind rage that this induces in the targets of my vitriolic diatribes provokes in me a surge of satisfaction and inner tranquillity not obtainable by any other means.
 I like to think about their pain, of course - but that is the lesser part of the equation.

 It is my horrid future and inescapable punishment that carries the irresistible appeal.
 Like some strain of alien virus, it infects my better judgement and I succumb.